 Ability to have input/output to display/external system.
 User interface to change memory.

 Load/save memory for working again on the same system.

 Show to the user the impact of the memory.

-Working with hexdecimal base
+Working with hexadecimal base

+Show to the user the impact of the memory.

+Edit with hex decimal valuesues.

 Application design

+The design of the application based on object oriented while using design patterns.
+Frameworks were used as much as possible.

+AGILE was used as the methodology of writing the code.

-The application was done with java, using some design patterns.
-The project was done in object oriented methodology.
+The application was done with java, as object oriented language.
+Some design patterns were in used, as described later in internal following list.
+The project was done in object oriented methodology.So instead of creation of new framework that will include Seven Digits display – extend of the Panel of the Swing framework was done.

 Following framework was in used: Gui – Swing.
 JPanel, data model of JList were extended .
 XML - JAXB.

 The implementation of the handling of the instructions in the logic model – was done with TDD – Test driven development.

-Utils class was created as a Helper class which will include the methods that not part of the Panel handling itself.
-It will shortly th code to be more viewable.
+Utils class was created as a Helper class which will include the methods that are not part of the Panel handling itself.
+It will shortly the code to be more viewable.

 Used design patterns

 Singleton pattern

 Will be used for handling just one occurrence of every member of the CPU.
 LogicalCpu is the class of the Singleton.
-Sigleton implementation done with double checking to prevent entering double time on the same time.
+Singleton implementation done with double checking to prevent entering double time on the same time.

 Factory Pattern